2017 Catalan regional election: Initial reactions

 The results were announced after polls in the region closed, with Citizens (Cs) becoming the largest party in the regional parliament, but pro-independence parties maintained a majority of seats.
-Cs gained twelve seats in the election under the leadership of Inés Arrimadas, bringing its total to 36.
+Cs gained eleven seats in the election under the leadership of Inés Arrimadas, bringing its total to 36.
 This meant that the largest party in the region was overtly and directly opposed to independence.
-This increase in the vote share left it 31 seats short of a majority in the parliament.
+This increase in the vote share left it 32 seats short of a majority in the parliament.

 Together for Catalonia (JuntsxCat), the party of former president Carles Puigdemont, also saw an increase in its seat total, emerging as the second-largest party in the region with 34 seats.
 This represented an increase of three seats for the party, which stood on a staunchly pro-independence platform, as dictated by its exiled leader.
 While the party lost its position as the largest in parliament, the improved performance of the Republican Left of Catalonia (ERC), a left-wing party also campaigning for independence from Spain, helped ensure that JuntsxCat would maintain its dominant role in regional politics.
 ERC, under the stewardship of Oriol Junqueras, who served as vice president under Puigdemont, secured 32 seats, leaving the pro-independence parties a mere two seats short of re-establishing a coalition and holding their majority.
 These seats were provided by the Popular Unity Candidacy (CUP), which, in spite of a severely diminished performance from the previous election, still held four seats, courtesy of a strong performance in Barcelona.
 This ensured that pro-independence parties were able to maintain their majority in the parliament.
 Five independent politicians, who were participants in the Junts pel Sí bloc but not party members, lost their seats.
 Consequently, despite both JuntsxCat and ERC increasing their number of seats, the majority in the parliament for independence was diminished by two seats, but nonetheless maintained.
 The result was hailed by Puigdemont as a "slap in the face" for Madrid and for Mariano Rajoy.